COSC3020/theory-vs-practice-Hrics12-1/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

   1.The asymptotic anaylisis is $log_n$ for a binary tree.
-If we assume that the element is near the begining of the tree and alos assume good implentation then it should take less then 5 secs to find the specific element.
-This shows that the implentation isn't good.
-So if the best case is the element is near the begining of the tree take 6.7 secs then if the element was much deeper in the tree the this could account for the 100 second runtime.
+If we assume that the element is near the begining of the tree and also assume good implentation then theoretically it should take around 6.7 secs.
+If the tree is not balanced, then the height of the tree could be larger then $log_2(n)$.
+This is a reason why it could take 100 secs.

   2. Computing hardware is an obvious reason this could happen.
 If you run the same search on two different machines with different specs then this could cause the difference in analysis because the hardware is not taken into account for the asymptotic complexity.
 This is becuase we assume that each comparison in the binary tree takes the exact same amount of time.